Are You Looking to Renew Your Green Card? Call Us Today

 If you have committed a crime in the past and you need a green card, you should speak with a Los Angeles lawyer.
 They understand the laws the best, and they will fight for you so that you can get a green card.
 Look for one with experience because how many years of experience has can make a big difference on whether they can successfully fight for your case or not.

 In many cases, your Los Angeles lawyer for obtaining a green card with a criminal past will also have you do your fingerprints a second time.
 They will analyze the results as a way of helping you to determine the best strategy for getting your green card renewed.

 What Classifies as an Aggravated Felony?

 If you have committed an aggravated felony in the past, this could stop you from getting your green card.
 Some of the crimes that classify as an aggravated felony include:

 - Filing false tax returns

 Any one of these things could put you in the crosshairs, and as much as possible, you want to avoid running into this problem.
 The other thing is that any crime that was committed with evil intent will classify as one of moral turpitude.
 That means crimes that had the intent to defraud someone or to inflict bodily harm on a person.

 Convicted in Another Country?

-Let's say that you received a conviction for a crime in another country.
+Let’s say that you received a conviction for a crime in another country.
 Will this have an effect on you getting your green card?
-With a Los Angeles crime and immigration lawyer, they will tell you how the crimes committed in that country will have to be the equivalent of an aggravated felony.
+With a Los Angeles crime and immigration attorney, they will tell you how the crimes committed in that country will have to be the equivalent of an aggravated felony.
 The standards of the crime will remain the same in both of these cases.
-Let's say that the laws of that country don't necessarily equate to the same laws in the United States.
-If there is any lack of clarity, you will want to hire an immigration lawyer in Los Angeles who can help you to proceed because they will have the best understanding for how to go through with this.
+Let’s say that the laws of that country don’t necessarily equate to the same laws in the United States.
+If there is any lack of clarity, you will want to hire a legal immigration lawyer in Los Angeles who can help you to proceed because they will have the best understanding for how to go through with this.